 I have written on the continuing effects of the Reformation and the break with Rome on contemporary society.
 The most recent, 'Brexit's Roots lay in the Reformation' was published in the I-Newspaper and explored the history behind the 'Henry VIII' bill proposed as part of the Brexit process.

-I am an elected member of the Royal Historical Society and the Bibliographic Society.
+I am a Fellow of the Royal Historical Society.
+I am an elected member of the Bibliographic Society.

 I am a member of the Ecclesiastical History Society, the Catholic Record Society, and the Renaissance Society of America